rackerlabs/docs-aws/docs/aws-accounts/transferring-existing-aws-accounts.rst

   payer account with linked child accounts.
 * The account cannot be a part of an AWS Organization.

-Make sure your account meets these **manditory** requirements before you transition the account to Rackspace.
+Make sure your account meets these **mandatory** requirements before you transition the account to Rackspace.